CartelProject/vitable/README.md

 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](https://vit-timetableapi.herokuapp.com/docs)

-## Caution!
+## Caution

-- This does NOT work for 2021-2025 batch students!
+- The working of this for 2021-2025 batch students has NOT been extensively tested.
+Reporting any buys is appreciated.
-- They have a different course structure.
-If you're a '25 batch student, please contact one of the maintainers and get your courses added.
+- If you're a '25 batch student and don't see your course, please contact one of the maintainers and get your courses added.

 ## Screenshot